Frankfort stays perfect in Myrtle Beach; Northern, Petersburg bounce back; Keyser, Fort Hill winners

-MYRTLE BEACH, S.C. — Frankfort beat a pair of West Virginia counterparts at the Mingo Bay Classic, beating Grafton, 5-2, on Wednesday and Shady Spring, 10-1 on Thursday.
+MYRTLE BEACH, S.C. — Frankfort beat a pair of West Virginia counterparts at the Mingo Bay Classic, dropping Grafton, 5-2, on Wednesday and Shady Spring, 10-1 on Thursday.

 The Falcons (7-6) never trailed after taking an early lead in the first against Grafton.

-Frankfort scored two runs in the first inning including a RBI single by Jacob Nething to center.
+Frankfort scored two runs in the first inning including an RBI single by Jacob Nething to center.

-Grafton added a run the following inning on a fielder's choice, but a Brady Wilson RBI single in the third to extend the Falcons lead to 3-1.
+Grafton added a run the following inning on a fielder's choice, but a Brady Wilson RBI single in the third extended the Falcons lead to 3-1.

 RBI singles from Wilson and Lanson Orndorf in the sixth made it 5-1.